-- Published social and economic evidence included or referenced in the plan; - City socioeconomic or demographic databases used as evidence for (and referenced in) the plan (including census or other survey data); - Third-party research (e.g. academic or research institution) about the city's social and economic context used as evidence for (and referenced in) the plan:
+• Published social and economic evidence included or referenced in the plan;

+- City socioeconomic or demographic databases used as evidence for (and referenced in) the plan (including census or other survey data); - Third-party research (e.g. academic or research institution) about the city's social and economic context used as evidence for (and referenced in) the plan; - A socioeconomic assessment report or reports, produced by a city government/ department/agency or a consultant.